Salesforce Documents

 Where DocForge for Salesforce fits

-DocForge for Salesforce ships AI clause assist with a human-approval gate, diff highlighting, clause-library citation, confidence indicators, and full audit logging—inside the contract editor, without forcing a separate CLM.
+DocForge for Salesforce ships Smart clause assist with a human-approval gate, diff highlighting, clause-library citation, confidence indicators, and full audit logging—inside the contract editor, without forcing a separate CLM.
 Sign in and try the assistant on a sandbox contract.

 Related articles